eclab/grains/scope/README.md

 Scope uses the Arduino IDE's Serial Plotter functionality.
 Do the following:

-1. Attach your GRAINS to your laptop
+0. Attach your GRAINS to your laptop
-2. Select the USB Port
+1. Fire up the Arduino IDE
 3. Call up the Serial Plotter (it's under the Tools menu)
 4. Set the Baud Rate to 250000
 5. Watch in wonder!